web-mi/RocketChatApiClient/OmnichannelApi/docs/Api/LivechatInquiriesApi.md

 List Queued Inquiries

-Use the `/inquiries.queuedForUser` endpoint instead.
+> This endpoint has been deprecated and is scheduled for removal in the 7.0.0 <a href=\"https://github.com/RocketChat/Rocket.Chat/releases\" target=\"_blank\">release</a>.
+Use the [`/livechat/inquiries.queuedForUser`](https://developer.rocket.chat/apidocs/list-queued-user-inquiries) endpoint instead.
 Permission required: `view-l-room`

 ### Example